The UV Index and Ozone

 |Yellow||Moderate||3 - 5|

 Welcome to Environment Canada's gateway for the ultraviolet (UV) Index and ozone program.
-These pages will allow you to find information on UV Index observations and forecasts, namely: where to find the information, how to use it, what today's UV Index values are, the science of UV and ozone, and lastly, information on how to protect yourself against harmful UV rays.
+These pages will allow you to find information on UV Index forecasts, namely: where to find the information, how to use it, what today's UV Index values are, the science of UV and ozone, and lastly, information on how to protect yourself against harmful UV rays.

 Ultraviolet (UV) rays are the sun rays that can cause sunburn.
 Long-term exposure to UV rays has been associated with skin aging, eye cataracts, weakening of the immune system, and skin cancer.